ngocuong0105/dendron-wiki/vault/engineering.algorithms.Graphs.md

 $u[v][0] = parent[v]$ - that is my first parent
 $u[v][1] = u[u[v][0]][0]$ - what is my second parent? first parent of my first parent
 $u[v][2] = u[u[v][1]][1]$ - what is my fourth parent? second parent of my second parent

+`u` is a map that tells me for each node what is the 1st, 2nd, 4th, 8th ... ancestor.

 ```Python
 # parent[i] if the parent of node i